Ezio121/Fivem-Vehicle-Persistence/README.md

 Usage:
-Add it to the reosurces folder and then put ensure Fivem-Vehicle-Persistence in the server beflow the mysql-async
+Add it to the resources folder and then put ensure Fivem-Vehicle-Persistence in the server beflow the mysql-async

 1.Press L to save a vehicle in your database
   Each player can only save one vehicle this way.